Advice > Product management

 Google strategy and operations interview

 Google strategy and operations interviews—or business operations and strategy (BizOps) interviews—are very challenging.
-Not only are there hard-to-find resources on how best to prepare for them, the questions can be difficult, specific to Google, and cover a wide range of topics.
+Not only is it tough to find resources on how to prepare for them, but the questions can be difficult, specific to Google, and cover a wide range of topics.

 The good news is that the right preparation can make a big difference and can help you land the job at Google (or Google Cloud).